gatoravi/recipes/_posts/blog/2016-06-05-Yenna-kathirikka-kozhambu.md

 This recipe is from Radhi Ramu.

-Ingredients
+###Ingredients
-- Onions - 1 big(Indian size)
+* Onions - 1 big(Indian size)
-- Tomatoes - 2 medium
+* Tomatoes - 2 medium
-- Garlic 4-5 cloves
+* Garlic 4-5 cloves
-- Curry leaves, finely chopped
+* Curry leaves, finely chopped
-- Brinjal - 4, chop to stalk and cut at bottom to form plus shape
+* Brinjal - 4, chop to stalk and cut at bottom to form plus shape
-- Coconut - 1/2, grind into paste
+* Coconut - 1/2, grind into paste
-- Tamarind - add to taste, soak in water
+* Tamarind - add to taste, soak in water
-- Turmeric powder
+* Turmeric powder
-- Salt
+* Salt
-- Chilli powder
+* Chilli powder

+###Procedure
 1. Add all ingredients except Brinjal to a bowl.
 2. Add Turmeric powder, 3/4 teaspoons of salt and 5 teaspoons of chilli powder(the chilli powder hides the sourness from the tamarind.)